["learn"]

 A bartender creating an orange peel twist for a Grand Old Fashioned cocktail

 Give the timeless Old Fashioned a modern and sophisticated twist by adding orange liqueur.
-The addition of Grand Marnier Cordon Rouge adds an elegant touch and smooth finish, with notes of oranges and nuts.
+The addition of Grand Marnier adds an elegant touch and smooth finish, with notes of oranges and nuts.
 Serve it after dinner or pair it with dessert as a luscious treat.

 9. Ancho Reyes Old Fashioned